morgenman/Computer-Science/Databases/Normal Forms.md

 * Most db are in first normal

 ## Second Normal Form
-A relation schema R is in second normal form if every non-prime attribute is fully functionally dependent on primary key
+A relation schema R is in second normal form if in first normal form and every non-prime attribute is fully functionally dependent on primary key

 ![[Prime Attribute]]